What Your Car Color Says About You—and Why It Matters for Your Wallet

 Stacy Tillilie

 Quick—what’s your favorite car color?
-Your answer to that question may reveal more about you than you might think.
+Your answer to that question may reveal more about you than you probably think.

 Economics, for starters.